Mentor Canes is a school-based mentoring program. Last year, over 130 students were paired with a mentor.

 Step 1: Contact the Mentor Canes Program Coordinator, Maria Hoffman, at 770-387-4723 or email@example.com

-Step 2: Attend the orientation training and complete your mentor application and commitment following the training.
+Step 2: Attend the orientation training and complete your mentor application.

 Step 3: The Mentor Coordinator at the school will contact you to schedule a face to face meeting, assign you a mentee, and schedule your meetings.